0xrhsmt/zksync-multicall/README.md

 ## How it works

-If the Account Contract supports multicall function（[details](https://docs.argent.xyz/#multicall)）, you can call it. 🤗
+If the Account Contract supports multicall function（[details](https://docs.argent.xyz/#multicall)）, you can call it　in a single transaction. 🤗
 If not supported, send individual transactions. 😱

 **You can call multicall as follows.**